meanbee/magecert/rendering.md

 </config>
 ```

-Page output can be customised in the following ways
+Page output can be customised in the following ways:

 - Template changes
 - Layout changes
 - Overriding blocks
 - Observers

-Variables on blocks can be set in the following ways
+Variables on blocks can be set in the following ways:

 - Layout
 	- Through actions or attributes